 Live Music

 Omaha’s music scene shocks most visitors.
-Much of the most popular venues are near Midtown or Downtown Omaha, however, there are a variety of bars and pubs that host live bands and DJs such as: Cove Lounge, Two Fine Irishmen, and Parliament West.
+Most of the popular venues are near Midtown or Downtown, however, there are a variety of bars and pubs that host live bands and DJs such as Public House, Barnato, Copa Cabana, and Parliament West.

 Village Pointe Shopping Center